rcsb/rcsb-mojave-tools/README.md

  [**jsonschema2pojo-maven-plugin:generate**](https://joelittlejohn.github.io/jsonschema2pojo/site/0.5.1/generate-mojo.html)
 is invoked during the build process, this goal generates Java types and can annotate those types for data-binding and validation.
 To add more _Mojave_ models:
-- (i) add new JSON schema file under `src/main/resources/schema` if this schema should be manually curated; or modify and existing JSON schema for available cores;
+- (i) add new JSON schema file to [rcsb-json-schema](https://github.com/rcsb/rcsb-json-schema) repository; or modify and existing JSON schema for available cores;
-- (ii) if a new schema should be stitched, add an argument to the configuration of an appropriate execution of `org.rcsb.mojave.tools.core.GenerateJsonSchemaCores` in the project pom.xml that points to the location of a schema to be added.
+- (ii) if a new schema should be stitched, add an argument to the configuration of an appropriate execution of `org.rcsb.mojave.tools.core.GenerateJsonSchemaCores` in the project _pom.xml_ that points to the location of a schema to be added.

 Based on this configuration Java sources will be automatically generated and placed into project build directory